rlautan/recras-wordpress-plugin/readme.txt

 1. Example of a programme with the default Twenty Fifteen theme

 == Changelog ==

+= 0.13.0 =
+* Add option to show contact forms as lists or tables
+* Add option to hide labels on contact forms
+* Placeholders added on contact forms, added option to hide them

 = 0.12.1 =
 * Minor language fix